 Putting backspin on a golf ball requires the player to position it nearer to their back foot.
 In addition, to obtain sufficient backspin on a golf ball, players must perform their swings with a far steeper angle of attack, which allows them to lift the ball while rotating it backward.

-This article will detail how to consistently put spin on any golf ball.
+In the meantime, this article will detail how you can consistently put spin on any golf ball.

 1. Select The Appropriate Club For The Shot